jnilla/phing-joomla-extension-builder/README.md

 In our case we are working with a normal component so our prefix will be "com_"

-Open your terminal and locate yourself at the extension source folder folder
+Open your terminal and locate yourself to the extension source folder

-	cd /home/youruser/Documents/mytestcomponent/
+	cd /home/youruser/Documents/mytestextensions/

 Now to build the extension run the following command